ETHZ-INS/stressTRAPreanalysis/README.md

 # Meta-Analysis of all data

-Given that the original studies were underpowere, we combined the data from both accessions to try to give more robust answers to the questions raised by the authors, in particular:
+Given that the original studies were underpowered, we combined the data from both accessions to try to give more robust answers to the questions raised by the authors, in particular:

 1. are genes differentially translated following forces swim stress?
 2. are genes differentially translated following males and females?